 Three years ago I reported my joy with achieving Lifetime Platinum status with the Starwood Preferred Guest (SPG) program.

 As a new Lifetime Platinum, I became automatically entitled to entry-level platinum benefits in the SPG program for life (including suite upgrades based on availability, lounge access, and free breakfasts) without having to qualify for platinum status on an annual basis.
-Platinum had four levels, 25 stay Platinum, SPG 50, SPG 75 and Ambassador (SPG 100).
+SPG Platinum had four levels, 25-stay Platinum, SPG 50, SPG 75 and Ambassador (SPG 100).

 In late 2015, Marriott and Starwood announced a deal whereby Marriott would acquire Starwood and merge the Marriott and Starwood frequent guest programs.
 One of the most important questions for me was how would the acquisition and program consolidation affect SPG lifetime status?

 That prompted me to do a little digging into the details of the Marriott program.
 Although I was a member of the Marriott Rewards program and had qualified for Marriott elite status, including platinum, several times over the years, I had forgotten most of the program’s terms and conditions.
 Most of my stays the last few years had been with SPG and Hyatt.
 A merger between those two companies would have been sweet (pun).

 Marriott and SPG both have platinum as the top level of their frequent guest programs and both offer lifetime platinum status.
 The key difference between the programs with respect to lifetime platinum is that Marriott requires 750 lifetime nights and SPG requires only 500 nights.

 Several times while the merger was pending, SPG ambassadors and reps assured me that my lifetime status would be honored in the combined program.
 Nevertheless, I was still worried.
 I knew the discrepancy regarding lifetime platinum status would be a thorny issue when combining the programs.